-- 1. Know Your Flood Hazard - 2.
-Insure Your Property
+- 1. Know Your Flood Hazard

+- 2. Insure Your Property

 - 3. Protect People from the Hazard

 - 4. Protect Your Property from the Hazard

 - 5. Build Responsibly

 - 6. Protect Natural Floodplain Functions

-The message exercise resulted in requests for additional projects from the PPI Committee stakeholders, which include a newcomer orientation packet for major employers and a creditable course curriculum for real estate and insurance agents.
-Below summarizes the District's current and planned outreach materials, the district's efforts and how they fit into the PPI.
+The message exercise resulted in requests for additional projects from Committee stakeholders, these include a newcomer orientation packet for major employers and a creditable course curriculum for real estate and insurance agents.
+The attached spreadsheet summarizes the Districts current and planned outreach materials and efforts and how they fit into the PPI program.